-Sir William Hamilton (Couple with vessels and flute playing faun) Naples 1791-95.
+Sir William Hamilton (Four small figures two with spears) Naples 1791-95.

 Sir William Hamilton (1730-1803) was ambassador of Great Britain to the Kingdom of Naples, just when the city of Naples experienced its "Golden Age."
 Hamilton was a highly educated gentleman, fascinated with the excavations in Pompei and Herculaneum, a heavily Greek-influenced region.
 Hamilton became an avid collector of Greek, Roman and Etruscan antiquities.
 His main interest was antique vases.
 His first collection he sold (and partially donated) to the British Museum in London.
 After that he started collecting again and published, in four volumes, engravings of his new collection.
 The title was "Collection of Engravings from ancient vases mostly of pure Greek Workmanship discovered in sepulchers in the Kingdom of the Two Sicilies."